Siddharth-Dattaram-Pawar/InformaPDF-PDF_Extraction_And_Querying/README.md

 - **SQL Database**: For storing user login credentials securely.
 - **Docker Compose**: For containerizing and deploying the applications to a public cloud platform.
 - **GitHub**: For version control and collaboration.
+- **OpenAI API:** Enable intelligent querying and response generation based on user query related to the extracted content

 ## Setup and Installation

+### **GCP Setup**:

+    *   Make sure your GCP credentials are set correctly to access the GCS bucket containing the task files as well as the SQL Database containing user Data.

+### **OpenAI API Key**:

+    *   Update the openai.api\_key in the script with your OpenAI API key.

 ### Dependencies

 This project uses `poetry` for dependency management.
 Here’s how to set up the project: